Dr. Karen Miller Russell

 Abstract: Analysis of press coverage of nineteenth century American press agents indicates that, although press agents worked in a variety of sectors, their primary motivation was profit, their main strategy was media relations, and their tactics often relied on hype or outright lying.
 These characteristics would appear to support previous descriptions of press agentry, yet […]Read More

-Dr. Russell teaches Public Relations core courses such as Administration, Communication, and Campaigns.
-She is also interested in social media, globalization, and corporate social responsibility initiatives.
-She also teaches media history and is a member of the UGA Graduate Faculty.
+Dr. Russell teaches public relations core courses in both the undergraduate and graduate programs, with a particular interest in social media, globalization, and corporate social responsibility initiatives.
+She also teaches media history and is a member of the UGA graduate faculty.